Your migraine doctor will (should) ask a lot of questions. Are you ready for them?

 I want to stress how important it is to become your own best adviser as you navigate the road to pain relief and reclaim your life.

-Don’t settle or give up too early like I did and end up suffering needlessly.
+Don’t settle or give up too early like I did and end up suffering needlessly for years.

-And be prepared ahead of time for your 15, 20 minutes or half an hour appointment.
-You have to make the best use of your time and money.
+And be prepared ahead of time for your 15, 20, or 30 minute appointments.
+It's best to be organized for each appointment so you can make the best use of your time and money.

-Let's keep this very long journey, as short as possible.
+Let's keep this very long journey, as efficient as possible.

 Write down your symptoms and the extent of your pain and how it affects your quality of life, in case you feel overwhelmed you can still get your questions out to be answered.

-Keep a list in case it takes some time.
+Keep a list in case it takes some time, or you change doctors.

-Please click on this link to print out a medication tracker form I use to keep track of my medications.
+Please click on this link to access the download for the medication tracker form you can use to keep track of your medications.

-The best results are usually when these therapies are used in some combination.
+The best results are usually when these therapies are used in some combination with traditional medications.

-Ask your Doctor about recommending ways to relax and cope with pain.
+Ask your doctor about recommending ways to relax and cope with pain.
 Let him/her know if your pain feels worse when you are exercising, stressed, depressed or anxious.
+And what it is relieved by... meditation, sleep...

-These alternative therapies and CD's all work for me, give them a try:
+These work well for me, give one a try:

 For example - some herbs like St. John’s Wort (Hypericum perforatum) can adversely interact with some migraine medications and should not be used in conjunction with antidepressant medication.